Frequently Asked Questions | Xenex

 You might be familiar with UV-A and UV-B, the potentially harmful wavelengths in sunlight.
 Xenex uses UV-C, which cannot penetrate through glass, plastic, clothing, or the top layer of your skin.
 While prolonged UV-C exposure can be harmful to eyes and skin, the Xenex Robot employs several safety mechanisms to prevent accidental exposure.

 What if someone walks in while the device is operating?

-The LightStrike Robot should only operate in an unoccupied room.
-Although brief exposure to the light is not a threat, the triple-sensor motion detector will stop the pulses in milliseconds if the room door is opened – before anyone can enter the room.
+The LightStrike Robot should only operate in an unoccupied space.
+Although brief exposure to the light is not a threat, the triple-sensor motion detector will stop the pulses in milliseconds if the room door is opened – before anyone can enter the area being disinfected.
 An external “stop” button provides an immediate shutdown should anyone need to re-enter the room before a cycle is complete.